lgeiger/mypy-einsum/README.md

 ## Example

-Can you spot the error in the running code?
+Can you spot the 🐛 without running the code?

 ```python
 import numpy as np